Cardypro/StructureAnalyzer/README.md

 # StructureAnalyzer (WIP - not to be published yet)
 A program analyzing 3D protein structures from PDB to generate 2D binding motives.
-The current version (24th March 2020) does only create .tex-files for some given ligands and amino acids.
-It also generates the SMILES (if you don't know what SMILES are read [here](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system)) for the selected ligand.
-Future versions will generate a XML file or a picture file representing the ligand - protein interactions.
+The current version creates .mrv-files that can be open with [MarvinSketch](https://chemaxon.com/products/marvin) for example.
+The .mrv-file shows interactions between ligand and protein atoms.

 ## Requirements